Paris is a beautiful city full of hidden gems with much more to offer than just the

-Unusual Restaurants That’s Aren’t quaint brasseries like “Les Deux Magots.”
+Unusual restaurants that are NOT quaint brasseries like “Les Deux Magots.”

-Another great way to do something unusual is to dine in a non-typical establishment.
+Another unusual Paris off the beaten path thing to do is to dine in a non-typical establishment.
 Either try something “weird” to eat or sit in a peculiar environment.
 Here are some restaurants and bar suggestions:

 Dans Le Noir (Eat in the dark)

 An eye-opening experience.
 Eat a fantastic meal in complete darkness at Dans le Noir (In The Dark)

 When you arrive, you’ll be greeted by someone who’ll explain what you’re about to experience.
 You place all your belongings in a cupboard, telephone, purse etc. Then your server will lead you to your table, which is completely blacked out.
 Servers are visually impaired, and some of the staff are too.

 Don’t worry; the staff is accommodating, very kind and speak English.
 They’ll also ask you in advance if you have any food aversions or allergies.
 The meals are all gourmet quality.
 No eyeballs or chicken beaks are served here.
 And there is a vegan option.

 Cat lovers rejoice; cats are EVERYWHERE at the Café des Chats.
 The 14 adopted cats that “work” there roam freely.
 It’s the perfect rest stop as you explore Paris. *Children under 12 years old are not allowed to roam the restaurant unless accompanied by a parent.